tim-janik/jj-fzf/README.md

 The commands and key bindings can also be displayed with `jj-fzf --help` and are documented in the wiki: [jj-fzf-help](https://github.com/tim-janik/jj-fzf/wiki/jj-fzf-help)

 The `jj-fzf` script is implemented in bash-5.1, using fzf-0.29 and jj-0.23.0.
-Command line tools like sed, grep are assumed to provide GNU tool semantics.
+Command line tools like sed, grep, gawk are assumed to provide GNU tool semantics.

 <!-- USAGE -->
 ## Usage